alxiang/docs/setup_ubuntu.md

 git clone https://gitlab.com/interactive-machines/simulation/social-sim ~/social-sim
 ```

-In Unity Hub, add the project you just cloned by clicking the "Add" button.
+In Unity Hub, add the project you just cloned by clicking the "Add" button, and selecting the social-sim/Unity/Projects/SocialNavSim folder.

 Run the project by clicking on the project name: "SocialNavSim"